cskang0915/unit-1/README.md

 Player will have 100% chance to hit.
 Enemy will have 75% chance to hit.

-Player can distribute 100 points into either HP or STR.
+Player HP will be 100.
+STR will be random between 1 and 5.

 ####	Things to implement